khronus/khronus/README.md

 It measures well.
 It correctly and precisely analyze and process timers and gauges using the great [HdrHistogram] by Gil Tene.
 It is space efficient and has data tunable retention policies.
 It relies on both `Akka Cluster` and `Cassandra` to scale and being resilient.

-It is very fast to query `percentiles, counts, min, max` and others from metrics even if they have a lot of measurements.
+It is very fast to query `percentiles, counts, min, max` and other forms of metrics, even if they have a lot of measurements.

 Khronus does not have its own dashboard to graph it's metrics.
 It is focused on analyzing and retrieving time series data.
-Currently it can be integrated with `Grafana` through the `InfluxDB api`.
+It can be integrated with `Grafana` through the `InfluxDB api` though.

 ## Status